qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

     },
 ~~~

-Scroll down a bit to "composeExtensions".
+Scroll down a bit to `composeExtensions`.
 Compose extension is the historical term for message extension; this is where the app's message extensions are defined.

 Within this is a bot, with the ID supplied by Teams Toolkit.